 TERTL511 English-Medium Instruction (EMI) in Higher Education Teaching (NET)

-This paper examines principles and practices of content and language integrated learning (CLIL), focusing particularly on settings where students (and lecturers) are using English as a second or foreign language.
+This paper examines principles and practices of English-medium instruction (EMI), focussing particularly on settings where students (and/or lecturers) are using English as a second or foreign language.

 This paper enables participants to think deeply about curriculum design at both programme and course levels, informed by contemporary educational theories and models of instructional design.
 The paper provides opportunities for participants to confidently design, develop, and implement a course relevant to their field.